vestrel00/contacts-android/DEV_NOTES.md

 Contacts id.
 Deletion of the Contacts row and associated Data row(s) will be done automatically by the Contacts Provider.

-Note that deleting a RawContacts row may not immediately (or at all) actually delete the RawContacts row.
+Note that deleting a RawContacts row may not immediately delete the RawContacts row.
 In this case, it is marked as deleted and its reference to a contact id is nulled.
+The Contact may still exist if it still has at least one constituent RawContact that is not marked for deletion.

+> A RawContact is marked for deletion as specified by `RawContactsColumns.DELETED`.

+Typically, deleting RawContacts immediately removes the row from the RawContacts table.
+However, RawContacts row remains and is simply marked for deletion UNTIL the sync adapters syncs the changes.
+One of the reasons syncs do not occur is when the system sync settings are turned off for the Account or there is no network connection.

+Such RawContacts should not be included in query results for Contacts.
+The AOSP and Google Contacts app also does not show them.

+Note that local RawContacts rows (not associated with an Account) are deleted immediately as no sync needs to occur.

 ### Multiple RawContacts Per Contact